 - Electric Fireplace Insert – An electric fireplace insert is a unit that can be installed in an existing fireplace.
 By using an electric fireplace insert, you can convert your old open hearth fireplace or another type into a fireplace that runs completely on electricity.

 - Freestanding Electric Fireplace – These are basically space heaters that are made to look like traditional fireplaces.
 These can be easily placed in any room and moved as necessary.
 These don’t usually look very realistic and typically don’t produce as much heat as one of the larger electric fireplaces listed above.

-Electric fireplaces are much safer than ones that burn wood or gas.
+Modern infrared electric fireplaces are much safer than ones that burn wood or gas.
 There are no toxic emissions, and the risk of a house fire is drastically reduced since no actual flames are present.

-Compared to gas fireplaces, high end electric fireplaces are way better at simulating the realistic flames and atmosphere of traditional fireplaces that burn wood.
+Compared to gas fireplaces, high-end electric fireplaces are way better at simulating the realistic flames and atmosphere of traditional fireplaces that burn wood.

 Electric fireplaces don’t require any construction to be installed.
-You simply plug your fireplace into a standard 120 volt electrical outlet.
+You simply plug your fireplace into a standard 120-volt electrical outlet.
 The only minor project you may need to have done is if there are no power outlets close to the location you want your fireplace.
 Because using an extension cord can be unsightly, you may want help from an electrician.
 A licensed electrician can install a new outlet right behind the fireplace location.

 Many electric fireplaces come with a remote control or a smartphone app so that you can easily control the thermostat and additional features.

 When it comes to heat production, most electric fireplaces work by convection.
 Cool air in the room is drawn in, warmed by a heating element, and recirculated back into the room.